PhaySometh/KhodKquiz/README.md

-i have to close the unclear issue
+i have to close the unclear issue and re-create once they working on it
 # Welcome to KhodKquiz
 # 🧑‍💻 Coding Quiz and Leaderboard System